 With Stay123.com Best Internet Rate Guarantee, if you find a lower online rate than your Stay123.com booking, we will match the lowest rate, we will match the lowest rate for internet JFK park and fly rate plus give you a FREE night.
 Now you can enjoy the peace of mind that comes from knowing you paid the lowest price for your JFK hotel and parking room.

 John F. Kennedy International Airport welcomes more than 45 million visitors each year, making it one of the busiest airports in the country.
 This New York City, NY airport is a major portal for both international and domestic flights and boasts eight terminals with more than 150 gates.
 In addition to JFK long corridors that are filled with unique retailers and specialty stores, it boasts a variety of restaurants and cafes where you can relax and unwind with a delicious meal before you take off on your next great adventure.

 Getting to and from John F. Kennedy International Airport is easy.
 This airport is close to major highways and thoroughfares and it is conveniently located along many public transportation routes.
 JFK also has a number of multi-level parking garages that offer more than 15,000 parking spaces so if you need to park your car before you fly, this New York City, NY airport is bound to have space for you.
 Stay123.com has a number of locations close to John F. Kennedy International Airport.
 Whether you are enjoying a New York City, NY vacation or you are on your way to an international destination, JFK can accommodate just about any traveler.
 Park and fly reservation with us securely online now or call toll free 888-511-9939

 Kennedy New York Airport Hotel Parking JFK

-Stay & park with Kennedy New York airport hotel at best rates and service.
+Stay, park, & save with Kennedy New York airport hotel at best packages and service.